Pittenweem Arts Festival

 While the festival is a success for visitors & participating artists, we try each year to ensure that the community benefits.
 As far as possible, our own spending is within the village.

-Fife Council has encouraged each coastal village to install a defibrillator, a life saving device in heart attack cases.
-Pittenweem Community Council asked local businesses to contribute to the cost & we were happy to do so.
+Fife Council has encouraged each coastal village to install a defibrillator, a life-saving device in heart attack cases.
+Pittenweem Community Council asked local businesses to contribute to the cost and we were happy to do so.

 Moving to a wider view, Pittenweem Arts Festival attracts about 25,000 visitors each year which benefits the local community & the surrounding area.
 Also, the high profile of the festival works to introduce Fife as a tourist destination.

-We’re pleased to be a festival that brings enjoyment to so many visitors & boosts the local economy.
+We’re pleased to be a festival that brings enjoyment to so many visitors and boosts the local economy.